The Government's Word Games When Talking About NSA Domestic Spying

 MR. SNOW: Well, yes, but on the other hand, if—you probably understand that if somebody is just calling in and asking how his socks are at the dry cleaners, all of that personal information is combed out and, in fact, the US citizen basically—you’re not conducting surveillance.

 Normally, one would think that a communication that has been intercepted and stored in a government database as “collected.”
-But the government’s definition of what it means to “collect” intelligence information is quite different than its plain meaning.
+But the government’s definition of what it means to “collect” intelligence information is quite different from its plain meaning.

 Under Department of Defense regulations, information is considered to be “collected” only after it has been “received for use by an employee of a DoD intelligence component,” and “data acquired by electronic means is ‘collected’ only when it has been processed into intelligible form.”